 The Tilview Air Mattress is very reasonably priced, with a refreshing blue and white color palette.
 This Queen sized model shares many great features with the others on our list, such as a high weight capacity (500 pounds), high shape for “real bed” feel, soft flocked top, a built-in pump, and a storage bag.
 We think this bed would be best suited to lighter weights for occasional usage at home or anywhere power outlets are readily available.

 Next up, a Queen sized model with a different aesthetic, the Intex Standard Series Air Mattress in all-over black.
 If your air mattress budget is very small, this is a great option as the price is impressively modest.
 We love that despite the low cost, the weight capacity is a generous 600 pounds, with a soft-touch top and built-in pillow.

 Inflating this sleek mattress is easy as there is a built-in electric pump to do the job for you in under 3.25 minutes.
 There is also an option for manual inflation which means it is ideal for remote camping areas.

 The interior of this high mattress is filled with the Intex Fiber-Tech design, with special fibres to provide sag-free support.
-While this feature is excellent, there are reports of leakages which negate the supportive design.
 This would be a great air bed for at-home or holiday home usage with readily available power, small budgets, and a preference for sleek black aesthetics.

 Last but not least, the Intex Inflatable Camping Mattress.
 A very different model when compared to the other air mattresses in Canada.
 This has been designed especially for camping, hence the low profile, lightweight, and manual pump method.
 The bottom is double-layered for puncture-proofing on rough outdoor surfaces.
 Like all of the air mattresses on our list, it is topped with a flocked layer for softness.